 Vermouth - Dry vermouth substitutes: white grape juice, white wine vinegar or non-alcoholic white wine.
 Sweet vermouth substitutes: apple or grape juice, balsamic vinegar or non-alcoholic sweet wine.
-If alcohol is an option, use a sweet white wine (like a riesling)
+If alcohol is an option, use sweet white wine (like a Riesling)

 Vodka - Replace small amounts with water.
 There are no good non-alcoholic substitutes for large amounts of vodka

 Whiskey - Omit it, if it's a small amount.
 There are no good substitutes for large amounts.